Credits & Contact

 Thomas Roderick Dew did not have any children.
 He married Natilia Hay in 1845, but died the following year in Paris, France.

 After Nat Turner’s revolt in 1832, Dew published Review of the Debate in the Virginia Legislature, 1831-1832.
 In 1853 it was republished in The Pro-Slavery Argument, as maintained by the most distinguished Writers of the Southern States.
 In addition, Dew’s lectures at the College of William and Mary were published as Digest of the Laws, Customs, Manners, and Institutions of the Ancient and Modern Nations (1853).
 Dew also wrote several other books, including Lectures on the Restrictive System (1829).
-His correspondence is in the Read the rest
+His correspondence is in the Dew Family Papers at the Earl Gregg … Read the rest

 A key primary source is Solomon Northup’s Twelve Years a Slave: Narrative of Solomon Northup, a Citizen of New-York, Kidnapped in Washington City in 1841, and Rescued in 1853 (1853).
 In addition, see “An Account of Solomon Northup” from the New York Times on January 20, 1853 and an advertisement for Northrup’s book in the August 26, 1853 issue of the Liberator.
 You can read other accounts in the “North American Slave Narratives” collection at the Documenting the American South project.